Let’s talk about what serenity … isn’t.

 It’s just as easy to attempt to force a serene outer appearance in the hopes that the inner experience will follow.
 Neither of these are skillful.
 A problem-free life is not a requirement for a serene complexion.
 (If it was, the first serene human face would still have yet to be made.)

-Our outer appearance is simply a reflection of our inner capacity to relate to our problems in a skillful way.
+An outer appearance of serenity is simply a reflection of our inner capacity to relate to our problems in a skillful way.

 I wasn’t trying to control how I looked as I waited for that yoga class to start, but in a room full of people who seemed far more relaxed than I felt, the teacher came to me.
 It was an “a-ha” moment for my practice; an unsolicited confirmation that I had developed the ability to give my internal turmoil enough space and compassion that it didn’t spill out into my face … or actions.